-A hot shower can set off a smoke alarm when dense steam moves from the bathroom into a nearby detector.
-Steam is not smoke, but tiny water droplets can enter some smoke alarm sensing chambers and interfere with normal detection.
+Shower steam can set off a smoke alarm when warm moisture leaves the bathroom and reaches the detector.
+Steam is not smoke, but dense water droplets can enter the sensing chamber and affect how some smoke alarms read airborne particles.

 -